April 28

 - 1962 - Frank Thomas, Charlie Neal and Gil Hodges hit consecutive home runs in the 6th inning to lead the expansion New York Mets to an 8 - 6 win over the Philadelphia Phillies.
 The victory is a rare occurrence for the Mets - one of only 40 during their inaugural season.

 - 1963 - Hall of Fame umpire Tom Connolly dies in Natick, Massachusetts, at the age of 90.
 Connolly served as an umpire for 34 years, working in both the American and National Leagues.
-Connolly once went 10 consecutive seasons without ejecting a player from a game.
+Connolly once went ten consecutive seasons without ejecting a player from a game.
+He was elected to Cooperstown in 1953.

 - 1964 - Barry Larkin is born in Cincinnati, OH.
 The shortstop will play his entire 19-year career with his hometown Cincinnati Reds, lead the team to a World Championship in 1990, and win an MVP Award in 1995 before gaining election to the Hall of Fame in 2012.